What is Streaming TV? Your Guide to On-the-Go Entertainment.

 - Live TV Streaming: It used to be that in order to watch live TV, you had to have a cable connection.
 While a cable connection is a great way to watch live TV, you can also stream live TV.
 Whether it’s through streaming services like Hulu + Live TV or through cable companies that offer streaming options (Spectrum, Optimum, Cox, etc.), getting access to live TV is easier than ever.

-- On-Demand Streaming: The most commonly known streaming services (Netflix, Disney+, Max, etc.) offer on-demand streaming.
-This means there is a library of movies and series to choose from, none of which are broadcasted live.
+- On-Demand Streaming: The most commonly known streaming services (Netflix, Disney+, HBO Max, etc.) offer on-demand streaming.
+This means there is a library of movies and series to choose from, none of which are broadcast live.

 Streaming vs. Cable

-On a basic level, streaming differs from cable by the fact that streaming transmits content via the Internet, while cable does so through an actual cable connection.
+On a basic level, streaming differs from cable in that streaming transmits content via the Internet, while cable does so through an actual cable connection.
 Beyond that, the differences are not so distinct.

 Related article: Cable TV is Getting in on Streaming: What You Need to Know